ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Try not to become a man of success, but rather try to become a man of value."
+  "What do we live for, if it is not to make life less difficult for each other?"
-<br>— Albert Einstein
+<br>— George Eliot
 </blockquote>
 </h3>